spion/spion.github.com/src/documents/posts/introducing-npmsearch.html.md

     9147 % npmsearch mysql
     * mysql (6 15862)
          A node.js driver for mysql.
-It is written in JavaScript, does not require compiling, and is 100% MIT licensed. by Felix Geisendörfer <felix debuggable.com="debuggable.com">
+It is written in JavaScript, does not  require compiling, and is 100% MIT licensed. by Felix Geisendörfer <felix@debuggable.com>

     * mongoose (2 28197)
          Mongoose MongoDB ODM
-         by Guillermo Rauch <guillermo learnboost.com="learnboost.com">
+         by Guillermo Rauch <guillermo@learnboost.com>
          http://github.com/LearnBoost/mongoose.git

     * patio (10 174)